Dog loyal Tories must have been barking mad to have allowed Johnson into Downing Street.

 When the Great Pyramid of Cheops was completed in about 2,500 BC, a triangular-shaped capstone of shining metal (gold or electrum) was placed on the top and then covered by blocks of white limestone from quarries across the Nile.
 The capstone with its core of gold completed the solid shape and kept all the building blocks in place.

-She owns (yes, she owns) Balmoral Castle and the Sandringham Estate.
+He owns (yes, he owns) Balmoral Castle and the Sandringham Estate.
 The other royal properties, Buckingham Palace, Windsor Castle, the Palace of Holyroodhouse, Highgrove, Hillsborough Castle and Llwynywermod are owned by the canny structure known as the Crown Estate – described in Wikipedia as a collection of lands and holdings belonging to the British monarch as a corporation sole, making it ‘the sovereign’s public estate,’ which is neither government property nor part of the monarch’s private estate.

 Sovereign Public Estate is an oxymoron.
 The Crown Estate owns enormous areas of land and half the British coastline (with parts rented out to wind farms).
 Vast chunks of Canada, Australia, the Caribbean and the United States (yes, the United States) and much more is owned by ‘the firm’ in a way too complex and arcane to unpick.

 We, the barking mad public, must pay to see bits of the collection when they go on display.
-What we can and do see on a daily basis is Kate Middleton with her pretty children posing and performing in ways that create the mirage that this is an ordinary family with the same worries and woes as the rest of us.
+What we can and do see on a daily basis is Kate Middleton with her prettily dressed children posing and performing in ways that create the mirage that this is an ordinary family with the same worries and woes as the rest of us.

 In Britain today we have the highest levels of poverty in fifty years with ever greater numbers of illiterate hungry children in underfunded schools, the normalisation of food poverty, food banks, homelessness and a Brexit built on lies that will see everyone in the land poorer except for the 1% of the 1% now safe from the European Court of Human Rights and European oversight of British banking practises.